omolewadavids/NATURAL-SCENE-IMAGE-CLASSIFICATION/README.md

 # NATURAL-SCENE-IMAGE-CLASSIFICATION

+## Objective:
- Want to build powerful Neural network that can classify these images with more accuracy using CNN with transfer learning
+My objective is to build a powerful Neural Network that can classify natural scene images into 6 categories. {'buildings' -> 0, 'forest' -> 1, 'glacier' -> 2, 'mountain' -> 3, 'sea' -> 4, 'street' -> 5 } with more accuracy using CNN with transfered learning.
+The Model will be trained on AWS SageMaker.

+### Data Source
+This data was initially published on https://datahack.analyticsvidhya.com by Intel to host a Image classification Challenge.